timescale/docs/mst/failover.md

 There is a 300 seconds timeout before Managed Service for TimescaleDB automatically decides the server is gone and spins up a new replica server.
 During these 300 seconds, `replica.servicename.timescaledb.io` points to a server that may not serve queries anymore.
-DNS record pointing to the master server `servicename.timescaledb.io` continue to serve the queries.
+The DNS record pointing to the master server `servicename.timescaledb.io` continue to serve the queries.
 If replica server does not come back up within this 300 seconds, `replica.servicename.timescaledb.io` points to the master server, until a new